Gevaert-Lab/DIA-Report/README.md

 - `PCA_comparison`: list of cofounder values to use in PCA analysis
 - `quantitatve_features`: quantitative feature column to use
 - `filtPerGroup`: filtering of the NaN value based on `nNonZero` value applied per group (TRUE) or along all the sample (FALSE)
+- `mbr`: in case of MBR activated in DIA-NN, use Global.Q-value and Global.PG.Q-values to select precursor (Boolean: TRUE / FALSE )

 Parameters can be also given as R list as showed in `Run_Template_FromR.R` and `Run_Template_FromR_peptide.R`.